Darnell Fisher faces FA probe after grabbing Callum Paterson's genitals

-The FA will look into an incident from the Championship on Saturday which appeared to show Preston's Darnell Fisher twice grabbing Callum Paterson's genitals in their 1-0 win over Sheffield Wednesday.
+The FA will look into an incident from the Sky Bet Championship on Saturday which appeared to show Preston's Darnell Fisher twice grabbing Callum Paterson's genitals in their 1-0 win over Sheffield Wednesday.

 The incident was picked up by cameras early in the second half as Preston defended a corner.